ClaudioMerola/HFServerEventsV2/README.md

 <br/>

-Details on how to use the “Discover” sections are present in the (https://github.com/ClaudioMerola/HFServerEventsV2/blob/master/Docs/HowTo.md) document
+Details on how to use the “Discover” section are present in the (https://github.com/ClaudioMerola/HFServerEventsV2/blob/master/Docs/HowTo.md) document

 <br/>

-If you are not presented with the Kibana home, or are presented with a screen asking to configure the index pattern.
+In case you open the portal and is not presented with the Kibana home, or are presented with a screen asking to configure the index pattern.
 Re-run the script’s phase that configures the WinLogBeat:

 <br/>